Where is Atlantic Language’s International Junior Summer School Galway located?

 What is the procedure if a student gets sick?

 If a student feels unwell he/she should inform their Residential Supervisor, Individual Liaison Officer, Host Family, Teacher or any Atlantic Language Staff member.
-If the student needs to see a doctor for a minor ailment, Atlantic Language will arrange an appointment and accompany them to the medical center.
+If the student needs to see a doctor for a minor ailment, Atlantic Language will arrange an appointment.
+If the student has been accompanied by a group leader then that group leader should accompany them to their appointment.
+If a student is an individual and does not have a group leader, then a member of Atlantic staff will accompany them to the doctor.
 Atlantic language will ask the student to inform their parents prior to going to the doctor.
 All students should have their E111 card with them.
 Atlantic Language will then update parents of the outcome and ensure any medical advice is followed.

 What is the procedure if a student arrives at school late?

 If any student is late/ not present at 9:30am the Individual Liaison Officer is notified.
 The Individual Liaison will contact the Host Family or Student Residence to see if the student left on time.
 The Individual Liaison Officer also checks with the student’s Buddy.
 The Individual Liaison Officer will call the student to verify whereabouts, the reason for lateness, etc. The student will have to meet with the Individual Liaison Officer on arrival at school before joining class.